Kirk Merrington Primary School

 • Children are exposed to both fiction and non-fiction texts.

 • In years 3 – 6, children use both Rigby Navigator and Read and Respond.
-This can also be supplemented with the class novel.

 Home reading